g27182818/CanDLE/README.md

 The installed packages are:
+* ***sva*** ([Docs](https://bioconductor.org/packages/release/bioc/manuals/sva/man/sva.pdf)): Surrogate Variable Analysis package used to perform ComBAt_Seq batch correction in the data.
+* ***DESeq2*** ([Docs](https://bioconductor.org/packages/release/bioc/manuals/DESeq2/man/DESeq2.pdf)): Defferemtial expression package used to normalize batch corrected counts.
 * ***UCSCXenaTools*** ([Docs](https://cran.r-project.org/web/packages/UCSCXenaTools/UCSCXenaTools.pdf)): To easily handle the download of data from the [UCSCXena Portal](https://xenabrowser.net/datapages/?cohort=TCGA%20TARGET%20GTEx&removeHub=http%3A%2F%2F127.0.0.1%3A7222).
 * ***feather*** ([Docs](https://cran.r-project.org/web/packages/feather/feather.pdf)): To store data in an efficient and fast format that can be read using pandas.

 Note:
 * There can be problems downloading the `TcgaTargetGtex_rsem_gene_tpm.gz` file due to poor internet connection or server problems.
 When downloaded the final `data/toil_data/data_matrix.feather` file should have a size of 8.62 Gb.
 If it does not have this size, it is recomended to download directly the file from [this link](https://toil.xenahubs.net/download/TcgaTargetGtex_rsem_gene_tpm.gz) to the `data/toil_download/` folder and then re-run `toil_downloader.R`.
+* There can be problems downloading the `TcgaTargetGtex_gene_expected_count.gz` file due to poor internet connection or server problems.
+When downloaded the final `data/toil_data/count_matrix.feather` file should have a size of 8.61 Gb.
+If it does not have this size, it is recomended to download directly the file from [this link](https://toil.xenahubs.net/download/TcgaTargetGtex_gene_expected_count.gz) to the `data/toil_download/` folder and then re-run `toil_downloader.R`.

 ## Download required python dependencies for CanDLE